 Kids start off by colouring two-dimensional paper templates with the provided Pilot FriXion series pens (more on this later) and then place them under a digital scanner.
 The templates then get converted into well-articulated, three-dimensional creatures – swimming happily around a virtual ocean.

-Another difference about Oceans’ Buddies is its message of conservation.
+Another difference that distinguishes Oceans’ Buddies is its message of conservation.

 As a Children’s Science Centre, the KidsSTOP staff at the Oceans’ Buddies exhibit will share with kids about the need to protect and preserve the environment.
 There will also be on-site presentations and workshops organised to complement the exhibit.

 Furthermore, kids put into practice the message of conservation right away.

 The Pilot FriXion series pens used at the Oceans’ Buddies exhibit are the world’s first pens with erasable ink.
 While they may appear similar to be normal markers, their ink is thermo-sensitive and disappears when subjected to heat.

 Using a special ink-recycling machine from Toshiba TEC Singapore, coloured-in templates can be erased in an instant.
 This allows the paper templates to be re-used – up to five times per sheet of paper.
 This provides a tangible lesson on reducing waste and ties in well with the Oceans’ Buddies exhibit’s message of conservation.

 Ms. Thian Ai Ling, Deputy General Manager, My First Skool, said, “Our teachers and students at My First Skool feel very strongly about protecting the environment.
 Children are taught to recycle, re-use and reduce in their daily learning activities.
 This new Oceans’ Buddies exhibit at KidsSTOP is perfect for our children to learn more about conservation as they play and interact with the exhibit.”